DigitalContactTracing/covid_code/doc/docs/DigitalContactTracing.md

 * node - the id of the node under consideration
 * in_quarantine - boolean flag that specify if the pearson is already qurantained and he/she shows simptoms
-* current_time - float representig the current time of the simulation
+* current_time - float the absolute time since the beginning of the simulation